 Please click here for our wide ranging PHSE and RSE programme.

 The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
 In most instances, the school will be able to inform the parents/carer of its need to make a referral.
 However, sometimes the school is advised by Children’s Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
 The school follows legislation that aims to act in the best interests of the child.

-As you are aware, from January 2021 the vast majority of our students will not be attending school as normal, and will be accessing lessons online.
-There are a small number of students who are attending on a daily basis, namely those who are children of critical workers or have been deemed vulnerable.
-Below we have shared an updated addendum to our existing safeguarding policy to take into account the current context.
 We would like to reassure you that the continued safety and wellbeing of our students is our top priority.
-We have provided some resources supporting parents and students to stay safe online, given the increased amount of time young people are spending there currently.
+We have provided some resources supporting parents and students to stay safe online.
 We are also regularly reminding our students of the importance of online safety and how to report a concern they might have using the email link below:

 Most importantly, If you are concerned that a child is in immediate danger, ring the police on 101.

-If you have a safeguarding concern about a child please call the school and ask to speak to a DSL.
-If out of school hours call Duty and Assessment Social Care on 0116 454 2004.
+If you have a safeguarding concern about a child please call the school and ask to speak to a DSL or alternatively you can contact any of our DSL’s via email:

 You can find our Safeguarding and Child Protection Policy here